You need to get a passport for your baby to travel abroad. This section covers the basic steps for application and what you need to provide.

-This is what you will need to make an application for a separate passport for your baby;
+This is what you will need to make an application for a separate passport for your baby:

-As a rule new baby passports take around three to four weeks to arrive.
-Nevertheless, the length of time could increase during peak periods.
+As a rule, new baby passports take around three to four weeks to arrive.
+But, the length of time could increase during peak periods.

 There is no particular requirement for the eyes to be facing into the camera lens.
 Of course, these rules are very different from passport photos for adults and older children.

 You might prefer to take a digital photo of your baby at home and then have it professionally converted into a passport photo.
-If you take your baby's passport photo in a public booth, the child must be alone in the picture which means photo booths can be difficult to use regarding the correct height for the frame and make sure there are no toys or dummies in shot.
+If you take your baby's passport photo in a public booth, the child must be alone in the picture.
+That means photo booths can be difficult to use for the correct height of the frame.

 Note: Make sure there are no toddlers toys or dummies in shot.